The PAU Survey: a new constraint on galaxy formation models using the observed colour redshift relation: Results

 The right panel of Fig.~\ref{fig:colour_redshift_lightcone} shows the equivalent information for the model lightcone.
 As the model lightcone covers a much larger solid angle than the combined W1 and W3 fields, we have randomly sampled the model galaxies to match the total number of galaxies in the observed sample ($583\,992$ galaxies).
-In principle this allows us to use the same colour scale for the density shading for the observations and the model.
-However, as the colour bimodality is noticeably tighter in the model, the yellow bins in the right panel are all saturated as the counts reach around a thousand per pixel, and the colour shading peaks at 600 galaxies per pixel.
+To ensure that the random sampling does not affect the results we tested three different random seeds and observed no difference in the resulting colour redshift distribution.
+In principle, using the same number of objects allows us to use the same colour scale for the density shading for the observations and the model.
+However, as the colour bimodality is noticeably tighter in the model, the white bins in the right panel are all saturated as the counts reach around a thousand per pixel, and the colour shading peaks at 600 galaxies per pixel.
 The larger solid angle of the model lightcone also means that large-scale structure has a smaller impact on the number of galaxies, so we see little evidence of any striping in redshift.
-The overall locus of galaxies in the red and blue clouds in the model is similar to that seen in the observations, so we are able to use the same line to divide the model galaxies into red and blue subsamples.
+The overall locus of galaxies in the red sequence and blue cloud in the model is similar to that seen in the observations, so we are able to use the same line to divide the model galaxies into red and blue subsamples.

 To make a more quantitative comparison of the colour evolution between the observations and the model, we compute the median and interquartile range of the distribution of $g-r$ colour in narrow redshift bins, considering the blue and red populations separately.
-One thing that is readily apparent is the stronger bimodality in the model colours compared with the observed ones.
-This was already visible in the relative tightness of the shaded regions in the colour- redshift plane in Fig.~\ref{fig:colour_redshift_lightcone}, and is backed up by the narrower interquartile range of colours in the model compared with the observations.
+As we have already noticed by the relative tightness of the shaded regions in the colour-redshift plane in Fig.~\ref{fig:colour_redshift_lightcone}, the bimodality is stronger in the model colours compared with the observed ones.
+This is backed up by the narrower interquartile range of colours in the model compared with the observations.
 This behaviour of the model had already been noticed in previous comparisons \citep{gonzalez09,manzoni21}.

 The predicted width of the red and blue populations is strongly affected by the addition of photometric errors (see Appendix~\ref{app:a} for a description of the errors applied), as shown by the inter-quartile ranges plotted in Fig.~\ref{fig:colour_redshift_comparison}.
 This figure shows the comparison in the running medians and percentiles for the colour - redshift relation when using the unperturbed colours $g-r$ predicted by the lightcone (red and blue lines) versus using the perturbed colours by adding the simulated errors (pink and cyan dotted line) as in Appendix~\ref{app:a}.
 The perturbed colours are plotted against the photometric redshift estimated by the photometric redshift code as in Section~\ref{sec:photoz}, while the unperturbed magnitudes are plotted against the cosmological redshift outputted by \galf.
 This effect will be shown in plots of the colour distribution for different selections in redshift and apparent magnitude in the remaining of this section.